Publication Ethics and Publication Malpractice Statement

 Changing Authors’ Name

 The Business Review is implementing a name-change policy.
 Effective immediately, if any author wants to change their name because of marriage, divorce, religious conversion or any other reason, they can contact the editorial team.
 We will try our best to change the name throughout the article.
-However, the name change request will only be entertained by the author themselves.
+However, Business Review may ask for proof of change in the name for record purposes of Editorial office.

 Retraction Notice